yujhenchen/socket-react-fullstack-monorepo/README.md

 }
 ```

-A generic function to handle socket emit event.
-Since all the connected clients is joined a default room (public channel), use `socket.rooms.size > 1` to check if the client joins an extra room besides the default room (public channel).
-Emitting an event to the room if the client joins an extra room, otherwise emitting the event to all teh connected clients (including the current one):
+A generic function to handle socket emit events: check if a client has joined an additional room beyond the default room (public channel) using `socket.rooms.size > 1`; if so, emit the event to that specific room, otherwise, emit the event to all connected clients, including the current one:
 ```
 const handleEmit = <T extends Record<string, unknown> | string | number | boolean>(socket: SocketType, eventName: string) => (value: T) => {
     try {